How to Apply

 Meet the Team

 Sue Smith is the Evidence Partnership Director at the East Lancashire Learning Group.
-She is also the Learning and Development Manager for East Lancashire Learning Group responsible for Teaching, Learning and Assessment, E-Learning and Professional Development.
+She is also the Director of Teaching, Learning and Development for East Lancashire Learning Group responsible for Teaching, Learning and Assessment, E-Learning and Professional Development.

 Jack Keily is the Teaching and Learning Innovator for Research at the college.
-He works closely on developing materials to support practitioners designing and embedding implementation strategies in their settings.
-He will be working on disseminating key information on the toolkit (applicable for 16-19) to the wider regional community.
+He leads our Inspiring Inquiry and Action Research programme.
+He will be working supporting our 12 Teaching and Learning Innovators to disseminate evidence based practices (applicable for 16-19) to our teachers and wider regional community.

 An Introduction to the KEEP Model